North American Nebula

 PROCESSING:

 Registered, aligned, stacked, and dark frame subtracted with Deep Sky Stacker.
-Further processing and cropping done with Adobe Photoshop 7.0 and Noise Ninja 2.
+Further processing done with Adobe Photoshop CS3 (using Noel Carboni's Astronomy Tools) and Noise Ninja 2.

 COMMENTS:

 The North American Nebula (NGC 7000) is one of those objects that actually looks like its namesake.
 You can clearly make out the east and west coast, Florida, and Mexico regions of the nebula.
-This nebula is part a massive complex in the constellations Cygnus and is believed to be 3,000 light-years distant.
-It can be seen with the naked eye, but best viewed through binoculars or a rich field telescope.
+This nebula is part a massive complex in the constellation Cygnus and is believed to be 3,000 light-years distant.
+It can be seen with the naked eye, but best viewed through binoculars or a rich-field telescope.